One of the differences in the ways which Oxford and Cambridge run their interview processes is in the number of interviews and when they take place.

 To be absolutely clear, unlike Cambridge, candidates applying to Oxford will not be re-called back to attend any additional interviews and there is not a “winter pool” in the same way.

-It is still possible that your child can end up at a different college than the one to which they applied (see perhaps our blog on Oxford interviews and the collegiate system) but this will occur without any further interviews, and your child would simply be informed when they receive their interview results in January.
+It is still possible that your child can end up at a different college than the one to which they applied, but this will occur without any further interviews, and your child would simply be informed when they receive their interview results in January.

 How many Oxford interviews they have is therefore the number from when they leave the city in December.